|Lab Home | Phone | Search|

 In 2004, Robert Ecke, an experimental condensed matter physicist from the Condensed Matter and Thermal Physics Group, was appointed as the 5th CNLS Director, first in an acting role and then as the permanent Director in 2005.
 As an early CNLS postdoc and long-time member of the CNLS Executive Committee, Ecke brought a thorough understanding of the roots of CNLS success.
 Zoltan Toroczkai became the new CNLS Deputy.
 Together, Ecke and Toroczkai began a program to revitalize CNLS, starting new projects in networks and in soft matter, restructuring the rotation of new projects into CNLS on a three-year cycle, and attracting new technical staff into the CNLS community.
 Toroczkai, an expert in statistical physics and the emerging networks area, was instrumental in developing the networks thrust in CNLS and attracting a large number of visitors and postdocs to this area.
 He left in 2006 for a faculty position at Notre Dame University.
 In 2007, William Hlavacek from the Theoretical Biology Group served as the Acting CNLS Deputy, helping establish a new project in biological complexity in CNLS.
 In 2008, CNLS selected Eddy Timmermans from the Theoretical Atomic, Molecular and Optical Physics Group as Deputy Director.
 Timmermans has a background in many-body theoretical physics with an emphasis on quantum systems including Bose-Einstein condensates.
 Eddy returned to a purely science career in 2010 at which time Mike Wall from the Computer, Computational, and Statistical Sciences group stepped in as Acting Deputy.
 In 2012, Aric Hagberg, from the Applied Mathematics and Plasma Physics group in T-Division, joined CNLS as the Deputy Director.

 Another key development in CNLS in the last several years is a professional support staff that serves the Center's postdoctoral associates, students, visitors, and Laboratory technical staff.
-The center administrator is Kacy Hopwood and the Conference Coordinator is Adam Shipman.
+The center administrator is Jennie Harvey, the visitor liaison is Amanda Martinez and the conference coordinator is Leah Bulnes.
 In addition to providing outstanding support for CNLS activities and personnel, CNLS administrative staff assists staff across the Directorate for Theory, Simulation and Computing as well as in other parts of the Laboratory, particularly in the area of conferences, workshops and visitors.
 Computer administration is expertly supplied by Donald Thompson who in addition to supporting our local Unix network and compute clusters, develops novel computation platforms customized to individual science needs.

-Today, CNLS has a broad portfolio of research including the following LDRD-supported three year projects: 1) Non-equilibrium Phenomena in Materials, Fluids, and Climate; 2) Quantum Chemistry, Information, Materials, and Metrology; 3) Multi-scale Dynamics of Biological Systems; and 4) Correlations and Dynamics in Information Science.
+Today, CNLS has a broad portfolio of research including the following LDRD-supported three year projects: 1) Multiscale Modeling of Biological Systems; 2) Optimization and Physics Inspired Machine Learning Approaches; 3) The Dynamics of Systems Far From Equilibrium; and 4) Theory and Computation on Quantum Systems.
 The Center is actively involved in helping build scientific capability in materials, information science and technology, quantum science, biological physics, and complex systems.
 By merging the best science from external communities with pressing internal priorities and exciting problems motivated by national missions, CNLS provides a vital and active interdisciplinary resource for the Laboratory and the Nation.
 With over 30 postdoctoral fellows including three prestigious Oppenheimer Fellows and a Metropolis Fellow, all of whom are associated both with CNLS and with Technical Staff in a Laboratory Group, CNLS has one of the largest concentrations of interdisciplinary theory and simulation research efforts in the world.
 Entering its fourth decade, CNLS continues its long tradition of intellectual excellence, new staff recruitment, and the nurturing and development of new scientific directions and opportunities.